How to Create a Pair Trading Strategy

 By having one "long" and one "short" position you are now protected, or hedged, from any market wide movements.
 If both instruments fell by roughly the same amount, the loss from your long would be roughly covered by the gain from your short.

-For this reason pair trading can be described as a "market neutral" strategy which allows a trader to potentially profit from any market condition.
+For this reason a pair trading strategy can be described as a "market neutral" strategy which allows a trader to potentially profit from any market condition.

-This trading strategy works on the assumption that, if two financial instruments have had positive correlation in the past, they will continue to do so in the future.
+A pair trading strategy works based on the assumption that, if two financial instruments have had positive correlation in the past, they will continue to do so in the future.

 Pair trading is best employed when a divergence in the price of two positively correlated instruments is identified, with the assumption being that the historic correlation will lead to the prices moving back towards each other after the divergence.
-Perhaps this is best explained with an example.
+This is most effectively explained with an example.

 An Example of Stock Pairs Trading